numpy/numpy/doc/source/reference/c-api/array.rst

     .. note::
         We encourage you to avoid ``NPY_MAXDIMS``.
 A future version of NumPy may wish to remove any dimension limitation (and thus the constant).
-        The limitation was created mainly a simplification for the liberal use of small stack allocations as scratch space.
+        The limitation was created so that NumPy can use stack allocations internally for scratch space.

         If your algorithm has a reasonable maximum number of dimension you could check and use that locally.

 .. c:macro:: NPY_MAXARGS

-    The maximum number of array arguments that can be used in in some functions.
+    The maximum number of array arguments that can be used in some functions.
 This used to be 32 before NumPy 2 and is now 64.

     .. note::